srikanthccv/srikanthccv.github.io/content/posts/accidental-maintainer.md

 I stepped down from the role of maintainer after a year.
 There are many reasons why I decided to step down.

 - The guilt of not being able to justify the responsibility was the biggest one.
 - One can devote only so much time and energy to a project.
 The return on investment of my time and energy was diminishing.
 I was not learning anything new or enjoying the work as much as I used to.
-The priorities
 - The priorities in my personal and professional life changed.